Re-Capturing OTA Business With a Flagship Store Approach!

 Let's take a look at leisure hotels that target meetings & incentives.
 Or the opposite, business hotels trying to fill their weekends with wellness guests.
 They often experience disconnects between their overall brand positioning and experience delivery as the customer journey gets confusing and obtuse.

-The disconnect between experiences promoted and the actual online purchasing experience!
+The disconnect between experiences promoted and the actual online purchasing experience

-Third party distribution players have done a much better job retailing hotels!
+Third-party distribution players have done a much better job retailing hotels

 Suffice to say, this prophecy has not become true.
-In contrast, with the lack of online personalization during the retail journey for travel experiences, travel agents are as valuable than ever.
-Good travel agents sort out your questions and provide an individualized purchasing experience with recommendations, even to the level of detail suggesting specific room types, available features like panoramic views or amenities at a hotel.
-Good travel agents know the products they sell very well and are able to recommend the right hotel to the right customer.
-This also highlights the importance for hotels to deliver ongoing educational activities to travel agents ensuring they can drive more business to them.
+Quite the opposite, with the lack of online personalization during the retail journey for travel experiences, travel agents are as valuable than ever.
+Good travel agents can answer all questions and provide an individualized purchasing experience with recommendations, even to the level of detail suggesting specific room types, available features like panoramic views or amenities at a hotel.
+The best travel agents know the products they sell very well and are able to recommend the right hotel to the right customer.
+This highlights the importance for hotels to deliver ongoing educational activities to travel agents ensuring they can drive even more business to them.

 Why are hotels not able to provide a better retail experience themselves?

 One of the main reasons for the lack of online individualization is the dominance of hotel legacy systems and the way room inventory is being managed, which makes it difficult for hotels to copy best practices known in other sectors like Amazon.
 Common internet booking engines available on the market and used for hotel individual websites are simply selling room types and not experiences.
 Room types are also often deliberately simplified so hotels can manage and distribute them easily via other third-party distribution channels such as OTA’s and GDS.
 This adds to the problem of commoditizing hotel offerings in order to increase reach.